Zend Framework 3 / Laminas Doctrine Authentication Module

 ];

-The login form can be extended in a similar fashon if required.
-Also the reset email form and reset password form can be extended, this is mainly to add to existing form elements rather than adding new elements.
+The login form can be extended in a similar fashion if required.
+Also the reset email, reset password, select 2FA method and 2FA code forms form can be extended, this is mainly to add to existing form elements rather than adding new elements.
 For example you can add attributes to the form elements.

 <?php